Bat monitoring efforts using acoustic surveys and mist-net captures have identified the following thirteen bat species in Yellowstone National Park:

 The fungal pathogen, Pseudogymnoascus destructans, that causes WNS has been responsible for declines as high as 99% in wintering bat populations, leading to regional extinctions of several species in northeastern North America.
 Bats cannot recover quickly (if at all) from these substantial population declines because most species that are vulnerable to WNS rear only a single pup per female each year.

 It is important to identify the location of maternity roosts and hibernacula, locations that are used for reproduction and over-winter survival, respectively.
-Female bats captured with mist-nets and fitted with radio-transmitters have helped to identify buildings that serve as maternity roosts (where females raise young) for little brown bats.
-This species has experienced substantial declines in the eastern U.S. and Canada as a result of WNS.
+Female bats captured with mist-nets and fitted with radio- transmitters have helped to identify buildings that serve as maternity roosts (where females raise young) for little brown bats.
+This species has experienced substantial declines in the eastern US and Canada as a result of WNS.
+Research suggests that access to building attics within Yellowstone National Park is critical for reproductive success and the long-term conservation of the little brown bat.

 Roosts provide bats with protection from weather and predators, and the type of roosting structure available affects foraging and mating strategies, seasonal movements, morphology, physiology, and population distribution.
 Bats in Greater Yellowstone use both natural habitats and man-made structures including bridges and abandoned mines.

-Through investigations into the roost site characteristics of little brown bat maternal colonies located in park structures, researchers learned the bats were selecting “warm places with tight spaces.”
+Research suggests that that the thermal conditions within maternity roosts are important for the reproductive success of little brown bats.
 The selection of these places makes sense from an evolutionary standpoint.
 Young bats can maximize their growth rate, wean, and begin to fly and forage earlier because they are not using much energy to stay warm.

-Bats are long-lived creatures (10–30 years) and show a strong preference to return to maternal roost sites where they have successfully raised young.
-For this reason, park managers try to exclude bats from occupying park buildings where they may try to return in the future.
-In 1904, the “type specimen” describing the subspecies of little brown bat found in Yellowstone was collected from the Lake Hotel.
+Bats are long-lived (10–30 years) and show fidelity to maternal roost sites where they have successfully raised young.
+For this reason, park managers try to exclude bats from the attics of park buildings.
+In 1904, the “type specimen” that describes the subspecies of little brown bat found in Yellowstone was collected from the Lake Hotel.
 Consequently, most management efforts directed towards bats involve excluding bats from occupying human facilities.

 Bats with long, narrow wings (e.g., the hoary bat) are fast but less maneuverable fliers that typically forage in open areas.
 Bats with short, broad wings (e.g., Townsend’s big-eared bat) are slower but more agile and typically forage in forested areas or along the edge of vegetation.
 A few Yellowstone bats, such as long-eared myotis, pallid bat, and Townsend’s big-eared bat can glean insects off the surface of vegetation, and have wing shapes that enable them to hover and carry larger prey.

-Audio equipment can be used to listen to vocalizations by bats used for echolocation and to determine the level of bat activity at a site and identify some bat species.
-High frequency calls are less likely to alert predators and are best for locating prey, although some moths have developed organs on their abdomens capable of detecting such calls.
+Bats use an echolocation system to navigate and find food in the dark.
+Many species produce pulses of high frequency ultrasonic sound and listen for the returning echoes.
+The echoes provide bats with a sonic picture of the environment which includes the movement of prey.
+High frequency calls are less likely to alert predators and are effective for locating prey, although some moths have developed organs on their abdomens capable of detecting such calls.
 Most bats also use lower frequency calls (often audible to humans) to communicate with each other.
 Also, contrary to the expression “blind as a bat,” bats typically have excellent vision that can be used for hunting.

 Bats make efficient use of the energy obtained through foraging by regulating their body temperature (thermoregulation).
 To conserve energy, bats can lower their metabolic rate and body temperature (torpor), but they are then unable to carry out normal activities.
 Most bat species in Greater Yellowstone undergo torpor that may continue for months and is typically a seasonal response to a prolonged fall in temperature or reduction in food supply.